-The Measles, Mumps, Rubella (“MMR”) vaccine can cause various adverse reactions and injuries including shoulder injuries, Encephalitis, Encephalomyelitis ("ADEM"), Anaphylaxis, allergic reactions, and other injuries.
-The MMR is frequently given to children and adults throughout their lifetime at different stages.
+The Measles, Mumps, Rubella (“MMR”) vaccine can cause various adverse reactions and injuries including shoulder injuries, Encephalitis, Encephalomyelitis ("ADEM"), Anaphylaxis, and among other injuries.
+The MMR shot is frequently given to children and adults throughout their lifetime at different stages.
 Consequently, injuries can and do happen.
-If you or a loved one has been injured, you may be entitled to compensation from a federal fund called the National Vaccine Injury Compensation Trust Fund.
+If you or a loved one has been injured, you may be entitled to compensation from a federal program called the National Vaccine Injury Compensation Trust Fund.

 The MMR vaccine contains a live virus and is frequently associated with the following risks: